 If children are not in their classroom by 8.30am, they must sign in at the front office before going to class otherwise they will be presumed absent.

-The school Connected App is now available for parents to inform the school of their child’s absence.
-If you prefer to email your child’s classroom teacher on the morning your child is absent could you please cc the school administration into your email – email@example.com.
-Alternatively, you may call the school office on 9241 7500 before 9am, but an email or App notification will still be required.
+The school online absentee form is available on our website If you prefer to email your child’s classroom teacher on the morning your child is absent could you please cc the school administration into your email – firstname.lastname@example.org.
+Alternatively, you may call the school office on 9241 7500 before 9am, but an email or website notification will still be required.

 Parents will be contacted via SMS if your child is away when the school has not been notified.